cyrusimap/cyrus-imapd/doc/source/index.rst

 Cyrus IMAP and SASL
 ===================

-Welcome to the Cyrus IMAP and SASL documentation pages.
+Welcome to the Cyrus IMAP and SASL documentation site, provided to you by the `Cyrus Foundation`_.

 Cyrus IMAP
 ==========